ZQ-Yang/zq-yang.github.io/_pages/about.md

 - *2024.01*: &nbsp;🎉🎉 One paper is accepted by *International Journal of Transportation Science and Technology*.

 # 🔬 Research Interests
-- Service Accessibility and Housing Price
+- Accessibility and Equity
-- Healthcare Accessibility and Equity
+- Built environment and travel behavior
-- Shared Micromobility (Bike-sharing and Electric Bike-sharing)
+- Shared Micromobility